 You have the right to pick an OB/GYN without a referral from your PCP.
-An OB/GYN can give you:
+OB/GYN services include, but are not limited to:

-- · One well-woman checkup each year.

-- · Care related to pregnancy.

-- · Care for any female medical condition.

-- · Referral to special doctor within the network.
+- One well-woman checkup each year.
+(Breast exams, mammograms, pap tests) - \cdot $\,$ Care related to pregnancy. - \cdot $\,$ Care for any female medical condition. - Referrals to special doctors within the network.